-Lots of business owners and bloggers find themselves in the need to move their WordPress websites to a new domain that they own.
-That’s a good news if they have a clear re-branding strategy to take their businesses to the next level.
-But when things come to SEO and ranking, people can be confused about the migration process, especially with complicated tools and settings.
+Lots of business owners and bloggers find themselves in need of moving their WordPress websites to a new domain that they own.
+That’s good news if they have a clear rebranding strategy to take their businesses to the next level.
+But when things comes to SEO and ranking, people can be confused about the migration process, especially with complicated tools and settings.

-Forget all the advanced options that complicate the life, I’m going to show you how easy is it to move your blog and make it better.
+Forget all the advanced options that complicate life, I’m going to show you how easy it is to move your blog and make it better.

 This is an easy migration process that can be done in a few minutes if you have a fast Internet connection.
 What you need are:

 - FTP client software like CyberDuck or FileZilla

 - The free WordPress database Migrator plugin